deencat/agentic-ai-testcase-generator/documentation/PRD-Consolidated-V2-1-with-KB.md

 ## Assumptions
 - QA team has access to Jira and Marketing materials
 - System documentation (User Guides, Operational Manuals) will be provided
-- Ollama or OpenRouter API key available
+- API keys available for selected cloud LLM providers (OpenRouter, Deepseek, or Gemini)
 - Users have Windows/Mac/Linux with 1GB+ RAM
 - Internet not required (works offline with local Ollama)